How our reporting has led to a healthier, safer and more transparent Pacific Northwest for over a decade

 Prescription for Abuse

-Our investigative report — and the KCTS Television documentary based on our reporting — brought attention to the serious issue of prescription drug abuse.
+Our investigative report — and the KCTS Telvision documentary based on our reporting — brought attention to the serious issue of prescription drug abuse.
 It was part of a national wave of reporting that ultimately led to a Senate Committee inquiry and the dissolution of the Big Pharma-funded American Pain Foundation.
 After the local broadcast premiere, the organization Safe Call Now received calls from two police officers seeking treatment, and a hospital in Ohio requested a copy of the program to use for staff training.